 Option c – Both I and II

-Consider the following statements.
-I. The Speaker of the Legislative Assembly shall vacate his/her office if he/she ceases to be a member of the Assembly.
+Consider the statements: I. The Speaker of the Legislative Assembly must vacate the office if they cease to be a member of the Assembly.
 II.
-Whenever the Legislative Assembly is dissolved, the Speaker shall vacate his/her office immediately.
-Which of the statements given above is/are correct?
+The Speaker must vacate the office immediately if the Assembly is dissolved.

 (a) Only I